GetUSB.info Logo

 Run Linux from a USB flash drive.

-Several benefits of running Linux from a USB include trying the operating system without investing money in new hardware, or making changes to your current Windows operating system.
+Running Linux from a USB drive allows you to test the operating system without purchasing new hardware or making changes to your existing Windows installation.

 Option Three: